-Creating fans is the last and arguably most key component of Lifecycle Marketing.
+Creating fans is the last and arguably most key component of Lifecycle Automation.
 Depending on the level of execution in this specific area, your customers become more than a transaction; they are your advocates by becoming repeat customers, offering referrals and leaving you positive reviews.

 The following strategic methods to Create Fans offer an exceptional experience to your customers and create strong relationships through your delivery and impressive service.

 Once it has become apparent that you’ve accumulated some life-long customers, you need to ensure you’ve systematized your method to deliver services so that clients consistently get everything they were promised.

 “I think small business owners especially have a really unique advantage to show up in the relationship and start to essentially deliver value to their prospective customers in advance of the sale,” said Keap cofounder Scott Martineau.
 “You're entering the conversation they have in their head that's already going on.
 You're speaking their language, you understand what they're dealing with and you're showing up as somebody who's helping them versus trying to sell them.”

 When it comes to business relationships, sometimes it’s not always about the sale, but the interaction and the trust that is built between the customer and the agent/retailer/owner, etc. It’s also not just about the products, it’s about the education behind the products and services.
 Delivering education on how your business can change and improve your customers’ lives is just as valuable as the product or service itself.

 Strive to become that advocate for your customers, be the company they can turn to when they’re looking for reliable customer service and quality products.
 Be the company they turn to when they have a huge problem that needs to be solved.